pezipink/asi64/README.md

 ### Pseudo-ops (Experimental!)

 In the previous example, the function `mov` determines the immediate addressing mode itself, since ultimately it is part of the opcode rather than the operand.
-This greatly reduces the reusablity of the code since you'd have to have another `move` to move from a location in memory.
+This greatly reduces the reusablity of the code since you'd have to have another `mov` to move from a location in memory.
 The macro `(define-op ex)` will re-write your function so that the addressing mode is determined at the call site.

 ```racket
 (define-op (mov src dst)) {